-If you want to understand how your customers use the product or service you offer, this is the best way to proceed.
-In this article, I give you two examples: at the grocery store and on an online shopping website.
+If you want to understand how your customers use the product or service you offer, the best way to do it is to go to Gemba.
+I’ll give you two examples: at the grocery store and on an online shopping website.

 Notify the customer of your intentions

 As with a Gemba in your organization, you will observe individuals.
 First and foremost, you need to let your customers know what you are going to do.

 You can select customers, and invite them to participate in the observation activity, such as in a marketing research or focus group.
 The disadvantage is that you put them in a situation, so you don’t know if it’s the actual behavior or an adaptation.